Chapter 6:

 All she gave in response was a groan.

-"Masao is hungry, so I need to make food.
-I ate while Masao was sleeping."
+"You're hungry, so I need to make food.
+I ate while you were sleeping."

 He didn't respond, but started to eat from the plate that was sitting atop her small head.

 "You don't think it's weird that you cling to me like this?" he raised his eyebrow, looking down at her.
 She was awfully clingy.
-"I would think that a girl like you wouldn't want to hang all over a man.
-Especially someone like me."
+"I thought a girl like you wouldn't want to hang all over a man.
+Not a guy like me."

 "Someone like you?" she repeated.

-He didn't bother explaining what he meant to her, since she would just deny everything he said.
-By now he knew that Yoli heavily admired him for whatever reason.
-It was like she was incapable of seeing him as a bad person.
-After he convinced her he wasn't a pathological liar, she seemed to have a better opinion of him.
+He didn't bother explaining what he meant to her, since she would just deny everything no matter what he said.
+By now, he knew that Yoli heavily admired him for whatever reason.
+She was incapable of seeing him as a bad person.
+After he convinced her he wasn't a pathological liar, her high opinion of him seemed to be impenetrable.

-What was strangest to him though was that she didn't see her actions towards him as romantic.
-She probably didn't even realize it herself, but he assumed that she acted this way towards him because she was attached to him after he saved her.
+What was strangest to him was that she didn't see her actions towards him as romantic.
+She probably didn't even realize it herself, but he assumed she acted that way because she was attached to him after he saved her.
 Being around him probably provided her with a safe and comfortable feeling.

-"Masao...don't be so messy," Yoli said, looking up at him with her large eyes.
+"Masao...don't be so messy," Yoli said, looking up at him with large eyes.

 "I remember," she smiled, turning over so her back was against him now.
-She snuggled into his arms, which wrapped around her torso.
-"Masao calls people mean names."
+He hugged her, finding some comfort in the touch they briefly shared.
+"You call people mean names."

 "Gahh!" he slapped his forehead.
 "I don't call people names.
 These are socially accepted terms!"

-"Well, basically I am part of a very hated group of people.
-People who don't interact with others at all are mostly disliked by everyone," he said.
-"People like me are more disliked than shut-ins though..."
+"Basically, I'm part of a very hated group of people.
+People who don't interact with others at all are disliked by everyone," he said.
+"People like me are more hated than shut-ins like my neighbor."

 "What's the difference?"

-"That's true, but it's only because of you," he chuckled, petting her head with a content smile on his face.
-"I only really ever talked to my neighbor before, and that was not very often so I don't consider it much of an interaction."
+"That's true, but only because of you," he chuckled, petting her head with a content smile.
+"I only ever talked to my neighbor before, and that wasn't very often, so I don't consider it much of an interaction."

-"Anyways, then there are gang members, which is what I used to be before my accident."
+"Anyways, then there are gang members, which is what I used to be before my accident," he continued.

 "You've got lust drunks; people who only care about sex and shit.
 Then 'ya got street hogs who're basically just a waste of space.
 I mean, all they do is party and drink.
 They're the people who are always knocked out on the street."